 A common conversation topic at the end of every summer (especially in the Pacific Northwest) is whether or not we got to do the things we wanted to do, and that often leads to people talking about how they regret not getting more out of their summer.
 This is a shame because people also seem to equate summer with self-care, including getting much-needed rest and relaxation.
-So we wondered -- what if we do a whole workshop on how to get self-care time into your life?
-Especially self-care that takes advantage of the things that summer has to offer: Easy access to nature, sunshine, and fresh air (all things that are important for physical and mental health).
+So we wondered -- what if we do a whole post on self-care and getting the most from your summer plans?

 SELF-CARE + SUMMER EXERCISE:

 One thing we find is that folks unintentionally adopt generic/other people's definitions of self-care and summer success.
 We see commercials and ads featuring gangs of people jumping in water and drinking piña coladas and having huge bbqs and think, "What's wrong with me?
 I haven't done one of those things and it's already August!".
 Interestingly, maaaany people, after doing the following exercise, realize that none of those activities are aligned with their personal core drivers, so it's not that surprising that their brain made no time for those activities or showed little motivation to squeeze them into their life.
 Here's how get clear on your own definition of self-care and summer goals:

 STEP 1: USE YOUR MEMORIES

 The first step is to grab a piece of paper or notebook and make a list of 3-6 of your fondest summer memories (from any time of your life).
 Here are a couple of examples from our Store Manager, Mimi:

 - "Every summer growing up I spent time on a pontoon boat with a few of my closest friends, we would anchor in the middle of the lake, talk about life, occasionally sip a Mikes Hard Lemonade, jump in the water and feel like we were all alone each sunny summer day."